A Comparative Review of the BlueSky Statistics GUI for R

 Analysis Methods

 All of the R GUIs offer a set of statistical analysis methods.
 Some also offer machine learning methods.
-As shown in the table below, BlueSky offers an extensive set of analysis methods.
+As shown in the list below, BlueSky offers an extensive set of both types of models.
 It also offers interesting variations on machine learning.
 Under its “Model Fitting” dialog, it provides direct access to the most popular machine learning algorithms.
 If you are a beginner at machine learning, that’s where you would start.
 The menus call the various R functions directly, and if you display the commands, you’ll notice that each uses a slightly different syntax.

 If you’re an advanced user of machine learning, you might skip directly to the “Model Tuning” menu.
 There you’ll find many of the same algorithms, this time controlled in a powerful and standard way using R’s caret package.
 You begin by choosing one of four validation methods.
 Within each are nine machine learning algorithms.
 BlueSky then passes the work to the caret package to find your optimal model.